-You always hear of the importance of taking care of your bones and keep them healthy and strong, especially as a woman, in order to prevent osteoporosis after menopause.
+You always hear of the importance of taking care of your bones and keeping them healthy and strong, especially as a woman, in order to prevent osteoporosis after menopause.

 Here are a few avoidable habits that can affect the wellness of your bone health, as listed below: